--Boulder's city structure is also defined by the individual character and distinctive qualities of its built environment in different areas, drawing on each area's unique history, development pattern, land uses, amenities and other factors.
-Some of the more distinctive character areas within the city are: the downtown historic core and surrounding pre-World War II residential neighborhoods, the 28th/30th Street regional retail corridor, the University and federal lab campuses, the industrial areas in East Boulder and Gunbarrel, the post-World War II residential neighborhoods and the North Boulder neo-traditional/New-Urbanist neighborhoods.
+Boulder's city structure is also defined by the individual character and distinctive qualities of its built environment in different areas, drawing on each area's unique history, development pattern, land uses, amenities and other factors.
+Some of the more distinctive character areas within the city are: the downtown historic core and surrounding pre-World War II residential neighborhoods, the 28th/30th Street regional retail corridor, the University and federal lab campuses, the industrial areas in East Boulder and Gunbarrel, the post-World War II residential neighborhoods and the neo-traditional/New-Urbanist Boulder North neighborhoods.

-4. -Centers
+4 Centers

-Activity centers concentrate activities into nodes at a variety of scalesCenters are places where a mix of land use and commercial activities are concentrated.
+Centers are places where a mix of land use and commercial activities are concentrated.

-They are generally places with potential for infill and redevelopment and are higher intensity compared to established residential neighborhoods.
-Boulder's commercial, entertainment, educational, and civic, neighborhood, and regional centers are distributed throughout the community as shown on the sdiagramCity Structure Map. focused in concentrated nodes of activities at a variety of scales distributed throughout the community.
+They are generally places with potential for infill and redevelopment and are higherintensity compared to established residential neighborhoods.
+Boulder's commercial, entertainment, educational, civic, neighborhood and regional centers are distributed throughout the community as shown in the City Structure Map in Figure 3-3.